abelisle-mulesoft/mule-sse-connector/README.md

 In addition, this repository includes the `Product Information System API`, a REST API implemented to bridge Agentforce and the custom Mule 4 SSE Connector.

-## Repository Content
+> [!NOTE]

-In the repository's current revision:
+>

-- The [documentation folder](documentation/) includes a brief overview of the Server-Sent Events (SSE) specification and Constructor's own implementation.
-Please review the [SSE Fundamentals document](documentation/sse-fundamentals.md) first if you are not familiar with the SSE specification, the Constructor Retrieve by Intent API, or both.
-This short overview should help you understand the underlying implementation of the custom Mule 4 SSE connector.
+> The current revision of the custom Mule 4 SSE connector is strongly influenced by Constructor's SSE implementation.
+As examples:
-- The [mule-api-impl folder](mule-api-impl/) contains the implementation of the `Product Information System API`, which bridges Agentforce and the custom Mule 4 SSE Connector.
-In reality, it encapsulates and abstracts calling the Constructor [Retrieve by Intent API](https://docs.constructor.com/reference/v1-asa-retrieve-intent) and [Retrieve by Query API](https://docs.constructor.com/reference/v1-search-get-search-results).
+>
-- The [mule-api-spec folder](mule-api-spec/) contains the specification of the `Product Information System API`.
-Please note that this API specification is also included in the Anypoint Studio project to remove the dependency on the version published in Anypoint Exchange, which is not publicly available.
+> - The SSE events that the Retrieve by intent API returns only contain lines with the `event` and `data` fields.
+It does not send a line with the `id` field.
+As such, the current revision of the custom Mule 4 SSE connector parses the event differently.
-- The [mule-sse-connector folder](mule-sse-connector/) contains the Java source code of this custom Mule 4 SSE Connector.
+> - The actual content or payload sent with the data field is a JSON object sent as plain text.
+As such, the current revision of the custom Mule 4 SSE connector parses the payloads and the JSON object they contain.

 > [!CAUTION]
 >